-Trump victory a new challenge for Dakota pipeline protestors
+Trump victory a new challenge for Dakota pipeline protesters

 Trump has said he would ask TransCanada Corp, the principal owner of Keystone XL, to renew its application for the pipeline.
 TransCanada said Wednesday it is committed to building the project.
 "We are evaluating ways to engage the new administration on the benefits, the jobs and the tax revenues this project brings to the table," a spokesman said.

-(Reporting By Ernie Scheyder and Valerie Volcovici,; additional reporting by Liz Hampton; Writing by David Gaffen; Editing by Simon Webb and Andrew Hay)
+Reporting By Ernie Scheyder and Valerie Volcovici; Additional reporting by Liz Hampton; Writing by David Gaffen; Editing by Andrew Hay and Leslie Adler